Compactifying the Parameter Space for the Quantum Multiplication for Hypertoric Varieties: The De Concini--Gaiffi Compactification

 \begin{remark} In this case where $\Sigma$ is regular and polytopal, it follows that for each $\sigma\in\Sigma$, the corresponding open set $U_\sigma\subset X_\Sigma$ is given by $U_\sigma=\mathbb{A}_\mathbb{C}^k$. \end{remark}

-\begin{remark} By Section 8 of \cite{dCG_2018}, we know that if $\Sigma$ is a regular fan, then $\Sigma$ will not need to be subdivided further in order to serve as a valid input for the toric variety $X_\Sigma$ given by the construction by deConcini and Gaiffi in \cite{dCG_2018}. \end{remark}
+\begin{remark} By Section 8 of~\cite{DCG18}, we know that if $\Sigma$ is a regular fan, then $\Sigma$ will not need to be subdivided further in order to serve as a valid input for the toric variety $X_\Sigma$ given by the construction by De Concini and Gaiffi in~\cite{DCG18}. \end{remark}

 \begin{remark} Given a cone $\sigma\in \Sigma(k)$ and given an element $\alpha\in\Phi$, we find that either $\mathrm{Supp}(\sigma)\subset h_{\alpha}^+$ or $\mathrm{Supp}(\sigma)\subset h_{-\alpha}^-$.
 In writing out $\sigma = h_{\alpha_1}^+\cap\ldots\cap h_{\alpha_k}^+$, it follows that either $\alpha = \sum_{i=1}^k a_i\alpha_i$, where $a_i\geq 0$, or $-\alpha = \sum_{i=1}^k a_i\alpha_i$, where $a_i\leq 0$.
-Thus, in corresponding each $\alpha\in \Phi$ to coordinates $q^\alpha$, each subvariety $H_\alpha = \{q^\alpha=1\}\subset T^k$ is given in the local coordinate chart $U_\sigma = \text{Spec }\mathbb{C}[q_1,\ldots,q_k]$ as $q_1^{a_1}\cdot\ldots\cdot q_k^{a_k} = 1$ for $a_1,\ldots,a_k\in\mathbb{N}$, where $\pm\alpha = a_1\alpha_1+\ldots+a_k\alpha_k$. \end{remark}
+Thus, in corresponding each $\alpha\in \Phi$ to coordinates $q^\alpha$, each subvariety $H_\alpha = \{q^\alpha=1\}\subset T^k$ is given in the local coordinate chart $U_\sigma = \mathrm{Spec\;}\mathbb{C}[q_1,\ldots,q_k]$ as $q_1^{a_1}\cdot\ldots\cdot q_k^{a_k} = 1$ for $a_1,\ldots,a_k\in\mathbb{N}$, where $\pm\alpha = a_1\alpha_1+\ldots+a_k\alpha_k$. \end{remark}